Shin Bet: Information gathering, interrogation methods and torture

 Shabak also extracts information by interrogating suspects, and there is a history of concern over its methods.
 In 1987, after complaints about excessive use of violence, the Landau Commission drew up guidelines condoning "moderate physical pressure" when necessary, but in 1994, State Comptroller Miriam Ben-Porat found that these regulations were violated and senior GSS commanders did not prevent it.

 Later, in 1999, the Israeli Supreme Court heard several petitions against Shabak methods, including (1) "forceful and repeated shaking of the suspect's upper torso, in a manner which causes the neck and head to swing rapidly," (2) manacling of the suspect in a painful "Shabach position" for a long period of time, (3) the "frog crouch" consisting of "consecutive, periodical crouches on the tips of one's toes," and other methods.
-The Court ruled that Shabak did not have the authority, even under the defense of "necessity," to employ such methods.
+The Court ruled that Shabak did not have the authority, even under the defense of "necessity", to employ such methods.
 This ruling was hailed as landmark against using torture on Palestinian prisoners.

 Shabak claims it now uses only psychological means, although B'Tselem and Amnesty International continue to accuse Shabak of employing physical methods that amount to torture under international conventions.
 In 2015, Physicians for Human Rights–Israel noted that petitions against Shin Bet had quadrupled since 2012, and claimed that over the past several years of 850 complaints against Shin Bet for torture none had yet been investigated.
 It further claimed that no system of legal redress against security organizations is in place.

-Shabak has also worked closely with the Israeli Air Force in "targeted killings" of field commanders and senior leaders of Palestinian militant factions of Hamas, the Islamic Jihad, the Al-Aqsa Martyrs Brigades, and Fatah.
+Shabak has also worked closely with the Israeli Air Force in "targeted killings" of field commanders and senior leaders of Palestinian militant factions of Hamas, Palestinian Islamic Jihad, the Al-Aqsa Martyrs Brigades, and Fatah.
 These killings are usually done by helicopter gunships.
 Both the IAF commanders and Shabak agents sit together in the command center to monitor the operations.
 Shabak's task is to give intelligence about when and where the target will be available for a strike and then react to IAF drone feedback to ensure the men at the location are indeed the correct targets.